chinchalinchin/scrilla/README.md

 13. Copy IV algorithm and option greek algorithms from old python cli program.

+14. Implement start and end date arguments for optimization algorithms, so user can optimizer over any given date range.

+15. TEST MOVING AVERAGE ALGORITHM FOR MIX OF ASSET TYPES.
+I think there may be some mismatch of types in date comparisons.

 ### NOTE

 The first time this application is run it retrieves a large amount of static data and stores it in the <b>/static/</b> folder.
 The first call of the function may take some time, but subsequent calls, assuming you do not have the environment variable <b>INIT</b> = <b>True</b>, should not take anywhere near as long.